johnshearing/ElectricalSafety/README.md

 # Electrical Safety Talk For Factory Electricians and Controls Technicians
-#### How to Work Safely
-#### Keeping Your Coworkers Safe:
+#### Topics Covered
 -   Equipment Grounding For Electric Shock Protection
+-   The Dangers Of Voltage Gradients on Land, In Salt Water, and In Fresh Water
--   System or Earth Grounding To Protect Equipment From Electro Motive Pulses Associated With Nearby Lightning And Power Surges
+-   System or Earth Grounding To Protect Equipment From Electromagnetic pulses Associated With Nearby Lightning And Power Surges
+-   Lightning Rods For Protection Against Direct Lightning Strikes
 -   Bonding For Fire Protection
--   Lightning Rods For Protection Against Direct Lightning Strikes
 -   Understanding Causes of Arc Flash Explosions